Teaching Assistantship Opportunities

 This is a lab course covering selected topics in physiology.
 Students apply a number of physiological principles on themselves and experimental animals to understand how the body works.

-Qualifications: TA candidates will have completed at least one year of the physiological laboratory classes.
+Qualifications: The TA candidates will have completed at least one year of the physiological laboratory classes.
 Up-to-date WHMIS & Biosafety Training is required of all TAs.

 Relevant Criterion: